 As is often the case in a small town, Tavernier doesn't have a public transportation system that people use for their commute.

-The per capita income in Tavernier in 2022 was $41,445, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $165,780 for a family of four.
+The per capita income in Tavernier in 2022 was $48,767, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $195,068 for a family of four.
 However, Tavernier contains both very wealthy and poor people as well.

 Tavernier is an extremely ethnically-diverse town.
 The people who call Tavernier home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Tavernier residents report their race to be White.
+The greatest number of Tavernier residents report their race to be White, followed by Black or African-American.
 Tavernier also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.66% of the town’s residents.
-Important ancestries of people in Tavernier include German, Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 29.78% of the town’s residents.
+Important ancestries of people in Tavernier include Irish, German, Italian, English, and Polish.

 The most common language spoken in Tavernier is English.
 Other important languages spoken here include Spanish and Italian.